 The refrigerator requires 12-volt current to operate even if running on LP or 110 volt modes.
 The 12-volt is used to power the circuit board that directs the refrigerator functions.
 When running in a mode such as LP, it means the heat source, by far the largest power requirement; to evaporate the ammonia is being provided by an LP Gas burner.

-The 19 Ft. trailer has a Power Ventilator Fan with a Rocker Switch Assembly in the upper exterior refrigerator access compartment.
+The 19 Ft. trailer has a Power Ventilator Fan.
 Its purpose is to assist required air movement across the refrigerator condenser to ensure optimum performance.
 The ventilator is thermostatically controlled to operate on a as needed basis.